ygyuan/Mega-ASR/README.md

 On top of Mega-ASR-Base, DG-WGPO further optimizes the model with WER-gated policy learning: low-WER samples emphasize token-level acoustic refinement, while high-WER samples emphasize sentence-level semantic reconstruction to reduce hallucinations, omissions, and off-audio outputs.
 The final reward combines a static WER-based accuracy signal with an anti-repetition gate and a dynamic dual-granularity reward, using fixed hyperparameters τ=0.3, αs=0.4, and αdyn=0.6.

-Run Mega-ASR inference without routing if you want to force the merged LoRA on every sample:
+Run Mega-ASR inference without routing if you want to force the LoRA on every sample:

 ```bash
 python src/MegaASR/eval/evaluate_wer.py \